 - The AAP Breastfeeding Residency curriculum

-- Virginia Department of Health and University of Virginia- Online Breastfeeding training.
-Utilized by hospitals to fulfill the staff education requirements for Baby Friendly, USA; provides CE credits. (for purchase)
+- Breastfeeding Friendly Consortium- Utilized by hospitals to fulfill the staff education requirements for Baby Friendly, USA; provides CE credits. (for purchase)

 - Jones and Bartlett education software for purchase